CraftTogetherMC/TC-Destinations/README.md

 ### F.A.Q
 <details>
-    <summary>Can i use this plugin without Bungeecord?</summary>
+    <summary>Can I use this plugin without Bungeecord?</summary>
     Yes you can.
 </details>

 <details>
     <summary>I don't want other servers' destinations to be listed.
-What can i do?</summary>
+What can I do?</summary>
     Just use separate databases or table-prefixes for each server
 </details>